CloudStrategyOfficial/document-aws-eks-k8s/README.md

 # document-aws-eks-k8s
-This repository contains all the details about AWS EKS
+This repository contains all the details about AWS EKS.